saiskee/project-elena/README.md

 	- osmnx
 	- networkx

 You must also run the `download-graphs.sh` script in the root of the project to download the required graph cache files.
-Alternatively, you can also download it here [cached-graphs.zip](https://www.dropbox.com/s/fgxt8y9eegkyqs7/cached_graphs.zip?dl=0), unzip the file, and place all 3 pickle files in the `backend/data` directory.
+Alternatively, you can also download it here- [cached-graphs.zip](https://www.dropbox.com/s/fgxt8y9eegkyqs7/cached_graphs.zip?dl=0), unzip the file, and place all 3 pickle files in the `backend/data` directory.

 Once dependencies have finished installing and you download the cached graphs, navigate to the `backend/src` directory and run `flask run` to start the backend server.
 The backend server serves both the api for EleNa's processing and the frontend of the webapp.